kepstin/Fix-pixiv-thumbnails/README.md

 Stop pixiv from cropping thumbnails to a square.
 Use higher resolution thumbnails on Retina displays.

-Please note that if you use this script on a mobile device, it will increase the data usage.
+Please note: this script will increase data usage on mobile devices.

 I understand English and simple Japanese, please help translate :)